-"Infernotti" - Sala Polifunzionale dell'Ospedale San Giovanni Vecchio upon reservation | † WC Regional Museum of Natural Science Bus: 18, 61, 68, ST1, ST2

-Closely related to the theme

-of the humanisation of care,

-the project represents one of the

-first examples of soft qualities

-within the hospital heritage in

-Turin.
-The space below the church,

-previously used as a pharmaceutical

-warehouse, was transformed into

-a multipurpose room dedicated

-both to care and to art exhibitions,

-conferences and performances.
-In
+া 🕪 WC 🔥 🖟 Regional Museum of Natural Science, San Carlo Square 🖨 Bus/tram: 18, 61, 68, ST1, ST 2 losely related to the theme of the humanisation of care. the project represents one of the first examples of soft qualities within the hospital heritage in Turin.
+The space below the church, previously used as a pharmaceutical warehouse, was transformed into a multipurpose room dedicated both to care and to art exhibitions. conferences and performances.
+In this way a particularly evocative space was revived - an underground room dominated by a semi-circular brick vault with nails - surrounded by a circular passage through which the dead were taken to the mortuary.